Skip to Content

 Sew down the hem along the edge of the fold.

-Cut off the hanging thread and our dress is done!
+Attach the KAMsnaps, cut off the hanging threads and our dress is done!

 Pin it for later here,